JishengBai/ICME2024ASC/README.md

 # Semi-supervised Acoustic Scene Classification under Domain Shift

-Baseline for IEEE ICME 2024 Grand Challenge
+Baseline for IEEE ICME 2024 Grand Challenge.

 This Challenge aims to push the boundaries of computational audition by tackling one of its most compelling problems: effectively classifying acoustic scenes under significant domain shifts.

-## Challenge website
+## Challenge Website
 [ICME2024 GC](https://2024.ieeeicme.org/grand-challenge-proposals/)
 [Challenge website](https://ascchallenge.xshengyun.com/)

 ## Official Baseline

+**The baseline and dataset is under development and not ready yet.**

+**The organization team will finalize the dataset and code around 5th Feb 2024, please stay tuned for the update.**

 ![main](pics/main.jpg)